gnarlyquack/dr-strangetest/README.txt

       is assumed to be in the current namespace.
     - If called from a method, a function in the current namespace can be specified by passing '::function_name'
-    - If no run is specified, the test is assumed to be a part of the current run.
+    - If a parameterized run is not specified, the test is assumed to be a part of the current run.
 A parameterized test may depend on a non-parameterized test by using empty parenthesis, e.g., 'foo()'.
     Note that, in order to specify a global name from within a namespace, the name must start with a backslash.